A Signaling Game Approach to Databases Querying and Interaction: A Game-theoretic Framework

 Users and DBMSs typically achieve a common understanding {\it gradually} and using a {\it querying/feedback} paradigm.
 After submitting each query, the user may revise her strategy of expressing intents based on the returned result.
 If the returned answers satisfy her intent to a large extent, she may keep using the same query to articulate her intent.
 Otherwise, she may revise her strategy and choose another query to express her intent in the hope that the new query will provide her with more relevant answers.
+We will describe this behavior of users in Section~\ref{sec:results} in more details.
 The user may also inform the database system about the degree by which the returned answers satisfy the intent behind the query using explicit or implicit feedback, e.g., click-through information \cite{Granka:2004:EAU:1008992.1009079}.
-The database system may update its interpretation of the query according to the user's feedback.
-Intuitively, one may model this interaction as a game between two agents with identical interests in which the agents communicate via sharing queries, results and feedback on the results.
-In each interaction, both agents will receive some reward according to the degree by which the returned result for a query matches the intent behind the query.
-The user will receive her rewards in form of answers relevant to her intent and database system will receive its reward through getting positive feedback on the returned results.
-The final goal of both agents is to maximize the amount of reward they receive during the course of their interaction.
-They will get the maximum reward if they establish a common mapping between intents and queries.
+The DBMS may update its interpretation of the query according to the user's feedback.